CHLoschen/CHLoschen.github.io/_posts/2020-02-10-superresolution.md

 For that reason I recommend to study the [fastai](https://course.fast.ai/) lectures on deep-learning given by Jeremy Howard.
 Here are some fascinating results from this course "Practical Deep Learning for Coders, v3".
 In [lesson 7](https://course.fast.ai/videos/?lesson=7) of the 2019 course one of the topics was about so-called "superresolution", i.e. to improve(!) the resolution of low-res images with deep learning.
-The picture below are obtained with the jupyter-notebook introduced in this course.
+The pictures below are obtained with the jupyter-notebook introduced in this course.
+Images of low resolution were fed into the neural net and it produced images with high resolution:

 ![](/images/lowres.png "original, low res image")